 6. Window shopping at an outdoor mall.
 As a professional dog trainer, I go to malls with clients’ dogs to work on socialization and public behavior.
 There’s a lot going on, a lot to look at and lots of mental stimulation for your pet.
 My favorite spots are the Promenade in Topanga, Century City, the Grove and 3rd Street Promenade.
 Many shops are pet-friendly too but always ask before entering to be sure.

 7. Pet store field trip!
 This is the canine equivalent of Toys R Us for kids.
 Petsmart, Petco, Healthy Spot, any of your favorite local pet stores are a bucket list item for your dog.
-There’s other dogs, lots of food, cat adoptions and miles of aisles with all sorts of awesome smells.
+There are other dogs, lots of food, cat adoptions and miles of aisles with all sorts of awesome smells.
 You don’t have to buy anything, just cruise around and be part of the culture.

 While these activities have fees involved, they’re very affordable and will fit most budgets.
 I don’t know about you but I’d rather skip my vanilla latte or tickets to the ArcLight if it means more fun with my fur family.

 9. Grab a drink.
 Los Angeles has a burgeoning craft brewery scene and many are pet friendly.
 So if you’re grabbing a drink with a friend perhaps try a spot that your pup can come along too.
-Consider: Angel City Brewery, The Morrison (has a dog menu too!), Golden Road Brewery Pub or Beachwood Brewery & BBQ.
+Consider Angel City Brewery, The Morrison (has a dog menu too!), Golden Road Brewery Pub or Beachwood Brewery & BBQ.
 Not a fan of beer?
 More of a coffee person?
-Check out Muddy Paw Coffee on Sunset, a cute pet friendly coffee shop that helps support local animal shelters too.
+Check out Muddy Paw Coffee on Sunset, a cute pet-friendly coffee shop that helps support local animal shelters too.